Annuities Frequently Asked Questions

 What are my annuity fees?

-Owners of non-Fidelity annuities can obtain annuity fee information by contacting the issuing firm.
-For example:
+Owners of non-Fidelity annuities can obtain fee details by contacting the issuing firm.
+For example: MassMutual, NY Life, USAA, Western & Southern, etc.

 -

-How can I add an Interested party to my annuity?
+How can I authorize/add an Interested party to my annuity?

-An Interested Party designation can only receive information about an annuity but will not be able to perform transactions.
+An Interested Party designation allows someone to receive statements for your annuity or view limited information about your annuity online, but they cannot perform transactions.

-To give someone interested party access on your annuity, send a secure email message to the Annuity Service Center (Annuities) with the full name and contract in question.
+To give someone Interested Party access to your annuity, send a secure email message to the Annuity Service Center.
+Select Annuities in the “Send Email to” drop down menu.
+Include your contract number and any relevant information.

 -